 What exactly should you do?

-You can find the forms for submitting an application for action in all EU official languages and the forms for notifying customs with specific information or general trends on the 'Forms for rights-holders' page.
+You can find the forms for submitting an application for action and the extension request in all EU official languages and the forms for notifying customs with specific information or general trends on the 'Forms for rights-holders' page.